armory/documentation/docs/2. user guide/working_with_jenkins.md

 ## How to Trigger a Jenkins Job through Spinnaker

-Step 1: In pipelines, click on'Add stage'.
+Step 1: In pipelines, click on 'Add stage'.

 Step 2: Select 'Jenkins' from Type.
 Name the Stage Name and Depends On if you need it.

 Step 3: Configure your Master and Job.
-If your Job is parameterized, then Spinnaker will display a Parameters form for your input.
+If your Job is parameterized then Spinnaker will display a Parameters form for your input.

-Step 4: The Property File input works the same way as abaove, however you cannot use the same expression above to access it.
+Step 4: The Property File input works the same way as above - however you **cannot** use the same expression above to access it.
 Instead, you would access it with `${ #stage('Jenkins')['context']['BRANCH_NAME'] }`, supposing you wanted to access the `BRANCH_NAME` variable.

 ### Example